 Audio-visual effects and visual music (the art of translating sounds or music into an analogous visual presentation) are very closely related.
 In my work these two artforms are merged into each other.
 I am interested in the way concrete images/sounds that convey a clear message and abstract images/sounds that work on an emotional level can amplify each others effect.
 Keeping the link between image and sound intact while they change from concrete to abstract and vice versa takes the viewer/listener fluently from one artistic world into another.

-In 1995 I started developing my own instruments to work with music and visuals at the same time in real-time, in one, unified creative process.
+In 1995 I started developing my own instruments to work with music and visuals at the same.
 This led to the development of SenS in 2004.
 In 2005 the ability to work with 3D audio-visual effects in real-time was added to SenS.
 Because of hardware limitations these effects had a limited resolution.
 This meant that the shape of these effects was rough and unpolished.
-To create more interesting and diverse shapes I combined these effects with pre-rendered non-real-time effects.
-This way I could create advanced audio-visual effects and still play with them in real-time (the next level of the skrtZz concept).
+To create more interesting and diverse shapes I added effects to the source videos with Adobe After Effects.
+A similar workflow as in 1998 with the above mentioned skrtZz concept.
+A hybrid of real-time and non-real-time effects.

 To work with visuals in a musical way it is important that you can use effects in real time.
 To be able to jam with new ideas and to work in sync with music live.
 Working with pre-rendered effects interrupts this creative process.
 It is time consuming to design and render them.
 Therefore I stopped using pre-rendered effects in 2006 and invested a lot in the development of real-time effects in 2007-2011.